quang-do-se/spring-cert/06-spring-mvc-rest.md

 The `HttpMessageConverter` interface specifies the properties of a converter that can perform the following conversions:
   - Convert a `HttpInputMessage` to an object of specified type.
   - Convert an object to a `HttpOutputMessage`.

+Message converters are automatically detected and used by Spring in applications configured with `@EnableWebMvc`.

 There are many implementations of this interface that performs specific conversions.
 A few examples are:

+- `StringHttpMessageConverter`
-- `StringHttpMessageConverter`: text/plain
+  - Data Type: text/plain

+- `MappingJackson2HttpMessageConverter`
+  - Converts to/from JSON using Jackson 2.x.
+  - Data Type: application/*+json

+- `AtomFeedHttpMessageConverter`
-- `AtomFeedHttpMessageConverter`: Converts to/from Atom feeds.
+  - Converts to/from Atom feeds.
+  - Data Type: application/atom+xml

+- `RssChannelHttpMessageConverter`
+  - Data Type: application/rss+xml

+- `ByteArrayHttpMessageConverter`
-- `ByteArrayHttpMessageConverter`: Converts to/from byte arrays.
+  - Converts to/from byte arrays.

+- `FormHttpMessageConverter`
-- `FormHttpMessageConverter`: Converts to/from HTML forms.
+  - Converts to/from HTML forms.

+- `Jaxb2RootElementHttpMessageConverter`
-- `Jaxb2RootElementHttpMessageConverter`: Reads classes annotated with the JAXB2 annotations `@XmlRootElement` and `@XmlType` and writes classes annotated with `@XmlRootElement`.
+  - Reads classes annotated with the JAXB2 annotations `@XmlRootElement` and `@XmlType` and writes classes annotated with `@XmlRootElement`.

-- `MappingJackson2HttpMessageConverter`: Converts to/from JSON using Jackson 2.x.
+- `MappingJackson2XMLHttpMessageConverter`
+  - Data Type: application/*+xml

 A `HttpMessageConverter` converts a `HttpInputMessage` created from the request to the parameter type of the controller method that is to process the request.
 When the controller method has finished, a `HttpMessageConverter` converts the object returned from the controller method to a `HttpOutputMessage`.